FREE! Click here to Join FunTrivia. Thousands of games, quizzes, and lots more!

 Brown University, located in Providence, RI, was founded in 1764.
 Tufts University and Boston University are in the city of Boston.
 Massachusetts Institute of Techonology, like Harvard University, is located in nearby Cambridge, MA.

 2. New York, NY, is well-known for its five boroughs.
-Which is not one of the five boroughs?
+Which is NOT one of the five boroughs?

 Answer: Newark

 Newark is a city in nearby New Jersey.
-The five boroughs are Manhattan (New York County), the Bronx (Bronx County), Brooklyn (Kings County), Queens (Queens County), and State Island (Richmond County).
+The five boroughs are Manhattan (New York County), the Bronx (Bronx County), Brooklyn (Kings County), Queens (Queens County), and Staten Island (Richmond County).
 With the exception of Staten Island, the other four boroughs would individually all be among the handful of most populous cities in the United States.

 New York is in the second district of the Federal Reserve system and is represented by letter "B" on Federal Reserve Notes.